The Life Initiative equips the church to care for women, men, and the preborn in unexpected pregnancies and abortions.

 The defining question about abortion is, "What is the preborn?"
 The answer to this question provides clarity regarding any decision made that may impact life in the womb including which method(s) of birth control a married couple chooses.

-We've put together a helpful guide on birth control to provide insights regarding birth control methods, effectiveness rates, and conversations to have with your spouse and doctor.
+We've put together a helpful guide on birth control to provide insights regarding birth control methods, effectiveness rates, and conversations to have with your spouse and doctor and a helpful chart discussing different birth control methods.

 Parenting Conversations About Sex & Purity is a five-part resource to equip parents with appropriate language and conversations starters for their kids at different stages of maturity.